Itumbiara: Tourism

 Ecotourism is the primary driver of tourism in Itumbiara, serving as a key pathway for the city's development.
-This is characterized by the competitive advantages of the region in this sector, with a particular emphasis on the large lake of the Itumbiara Dam, which has a depth of 521.20 meters, a flooded area of 778 km², and a total volume of 17 billion m³.
+This is characterized by the competitive advantages of the region in this sector, with a particular emphasis on the large lake of the Itumbiara Dam, which has a depth of 521.20 meters, a flooded area of 778 km^{2}, and a total volume of 17 billion m^{3}.
 This is equivalent to two Guanabara Bays.

 Night view of Itumbiara, seen from the Minas Gerais municipality of Araporã.

 In recent years, the lake area of the Paranaíba River Dam has become a popular venue for gatherings of fishermen and fishing teams engaging in sport fishing, a phenomenon highlighted in specialized magazines that rank Itumbiara as the second-best location in Brazil for sport fishing of peacock bass.
 The Paranaíba River also hosts various water sports.

 The Dr. Henrique Santillo International Kartodrome, located in the west-central part of the city, hosts regional, national, and international events.
 It has a capacity for people.

 Among the municipality's main natural tourist attractions are the Paranaíba River, which acts as a vast mirror reflecting the well-constructed buildings along its banks on one side and the state of Minas Gerais on the other; and the Salitre Waterfall, located in the rural area near the border with Buriti Alegre, offering trails and climbing opportunities.

 Historical tourist attractions include the Main Square (Praça Matriz), established by municipal decree No. 538 in April 1934, authored by Sidney Pereira de Almeida.
 At the time of its construction, it was the city's first public garden.
 The project was executed by engineer Eduardo Figueiredo Mendes and opened to the public on June 23, 1935.
 It is now called Republic Square (Praça da República); the Affonso Penna suspension bridge, built to meet the significant need for development in the southwest of Goiás and to improve connections with major centers such as São Paulo and Rio de Janeiro; and the Cyro Gomes de Almeida Bridge, constructed over the Paranaíba River in 1958 to replace the old Affonso Penna Bridge, during the period when Brazil's capital was transferred from Rio de Janeiro to Brasília in 1960.
 The bridge is named in honor of its builder, Cyro Gomes de Almeida.